kiminh/FUZZ-IEEE2020/README.md

 In this paper, we test these formal concepts in a recommender systems  use-case.
 A recommender algorithm (trained off-line with a metric) aims to provide users with relevant objects.
 Observations consist of user behavior in such recommended on-line scenario.

 Using fChRF and fsI we measure which recommender and which off-line metric is the most promising help with respect to user behavior evaluated with several on-line measures.
 We present results on a real world small e-commerce enterprise A/B testing data.

+## Usage
+- raw results for off-line evaluation are in resultsWithNovDiv_32_0dot01Temporal.rar
+- raw results for on-line evaluation are in log.txt file
+- result processing is done in ChRF_evaluation.ipynb python notebook.
+Note that raw result files have to be unpacked and it may be necessary to update references to load files in the notebook